nidharaisa/FaceMaskingDemo/README.md

 Video chat while users faces are masked

 # Getting Started
-1. Run index.html, an automated roomID key will bw generated
+1. Run index.html, an automated roomID key will be generated
 2. Share the link with other peer

 # Scripts